A team of doctors and other professionals discuss the best treatment and care for you. They are called a multidisciplinary team (MDT).

 You may also have radiotherapy to your neck after surgery.
 This is to kill off any remaining cancer cells.

 When the cancer is too big or cannot be removed by surgery, you might have radiotherapy.
-You can have internal radiotherapy or external radiotherapy depending on the part of the mouth and oropharynx involved.
-You may have radiotherapy alongside chemotherapy or biological therapy.
+You may have radiotherapy alongside chemotherapy or targeted cancer drugs.
+You might have a targeted drug on its own if chemotherapy drugs are not working.

 Your doctor might ask if you’d like to take part in a clinical trial.
 Doctors and researchers do trials to make existing treatments better and develop new treatments.